jinghuazhao/Caprion/peptide_progs/README.md

 ---

-On icelake and module `ceuadmin/R/4.3.3-icelake`, an error associated with `libjson-c.so.4` is now fixed.

-> no version information available (required by /usr/lib64/libcryptsetup.so.12

-so it works as smoothly as `ceuadmin/R`.
+The CSD3 icelake module `ceuadmin/R/4.3.3-icelake` now works as smoothly as `ceuadmin/R` for cclake